25 Facts about Orcas (Killer Whales)

 14.

-Different orca pods have its own dialects of calls.
-Orcas use a variety of sounds for communicating, socializing and finding prey.
+Different orca pods have their own dialects of calls.
+Orcas use a variety of sounds for communicating, socializing, and finding prey.

 15.